-How to check if a car is taxed, MoT’d and insured
+How to check if a car is taxed and insured

-If you want to check whether a car is MoT’d, taxed or insured, all you need is a reg number.
-Checking the MoT history of a car has never been easier too - especially handy when you’re looking at buying a used car.
+If you want to check whether a car is taxed or insured and if it has a valid MoT, all you need is a reg number.
+Checking the MoT history of a car has never been easier and is especially handy when you’re looking at buying a used car.
 And if you don’t know when your car’s MoT or tax is due, the following is also essential reading.

 So, if you are currently armed with the reg number of the car you would like to check, all you need to do is follow the steps below to check its tax, insurance and MoT status: